its-puneet/Ask-for-a-date/README.md

 # Ask for a date
-A simple project to ask your love for a date using html and css
+A simple project to ask your love for a date using HTML & CSS